How does the chromatic number of a random graph vary?: Proof of Theorem

 In this section we prove Lemma~\ref{lem:polylog}.
 This will take some time.
 In principle, this is a matter of calculation, but it seems to require considerable work, and several tricks, to get the calculations to come out to the required accuracy.
 For the reader to refer back to later, we collect in Table~\ref{t1} some notation used in this and the next section.

-The $t$-bounded first moment threshold $k_t(n)$ is defined in terms of $E_{n,k,t}$, the expected number of $t$-bounded $k$-colourings of $\Gnh$.
+The $t$-bounded first moment threshold $k_t(n)$ is defined in terms of $E_{n,k,t}$, the expected number of unordered $t$-bounded $k$-colourings of $\Gnh$.
 One key idea of the proof is to replace $E_{n,k,t}$ by a simpler quantity, and to define $k^*$ as the threshold for this simpler estimate to cross $1$.
 We will simplify in three simple steps, proved together in one lemma (Lemma~\ref{lemsimp} below): (i) we replace the expected number of colourings with a given profile (see below) by a simpler formula, (ii) we replace the sum over profiles by a maximum, and (iii) we replace the maximum over integer-valued profiles (a complicated set) by the maximum over a certain region in $\R^t$.

 To state and prove the lemma we need some notation.
-As before, let $\pi=(n_i)_{i=1}^{t}$ denote a (now $t$-bounded) profile, where $n_i$ represents the number of colour classes with $i$ vertices.
+Let $\pi=(n_i)_{i=1}^{t}$ denote a $t$-bounded profile, where $n_i$ represents the number of colour classes with $i$ vertices.
 Let $P_{n,k,t}$ denote the set of all profiles $\pi$ satisfying

 Thus $P_{n,k,t}$ consists of all profiles corresponding to $t$-bounded $k$-colourings.
 Extending to real values, given positive reals $k<n$ and a positive integer $t$, let

 Two key quantities appearing in many places in our calculation will be